sharmine-s/sql-databases/sql_bites/03_querying_data.md

 ## Primary and foreign keys

 You've probably noticed, by now, the two columns having `id` in their name (`id` and `artist_id`), and storing only numeric values.
 These columns are called "keys", and they come in two different types:
   * The first column `id` is the **primary key**.
-Every table will (usually) have a primary key, and it is by convention always called `id`.
+Every table has a primary key, and it is by convention always called `id`.
   Values for this column are used to uniquely identify each record, a bit like a social security number.
-You usually won't choose the value yourself, as databases can automatically assign a new value for this column when a new row is inserted, ensuring it's unique.
+You usually won't pick the value to insert, as PostgreSQL can automatically assign a new value for this column when a new row is inserted, ensuring it's unique.
-  * The other column `artist_id` is called a **foreign key**.
+  * The second column `artist_id` is called a **foreign key**.
 It is used to indicate which artist record (in the `artists` table) is associated with an album record.
-For example, in the last query from the example above, we've selected all albums having the value `1` for `artist_id`.
+  For example, in the last query from the examples above, we've asked for all albums having the value `1` for `artist_id`.
 This value `1` points to a **primary key** value in the `artists` table (this means all album records with the same `artist_id` belong to the same artist record).

 ```
   albums                                                    artists